StephenBarnes/FactorioModScripts/README.md

 ### Making graphics

+Factorio uses 2D sprites, often generated from 3D models using a 45-degree perspective and orthographic projection.

 * [Tutorial for making graphics with Blender](https://github.com/malcolmriley/unused-renders/wiki) by Malcolm Riley.
+* [Galdoc's Tutorials](https://www.youtube.com/@galdocstutorials/videos) are a series of videos on Blender by the creator of [Galdoc's Manufacturing](https://mods.factorio.com/mod/galdocs-manufacturing), an overhaul mod with original machine and icon graphics.

+### Editing graphics

+I use GIMP to edit icon sprites.
+This is not my area of expertise so I can't offer much advice, besides that you should learn how to use layers, how to manipulate selections, and how to use the color tools.

 ### Layering graphics

 You can use [`ItemPrototype.icons`](https://lua-api.factorio.com/latest/prototypes/ItemPrototype.html#icons) to layer multiple icons on top of each other, with an optional tint applied to each one.
 The base game uses this for barrelled fluids, for example - see the folder `Factorio/data/base/graphics/icons/fluid/barreling/` in your install.
 This can allow you to make lots of related icons in the game without needing to include all of them in your mod.
+You can also use this for things like making a "frozen nutrients" icon by putting the nutrient icon as the middle layer between two layers of the ice icon, both tinted to make them semi-transparent.

 Note that there are [some issues](https://forums.factorio.com/viewtopic.php?t=98732) with using layered icons that may cause minor graphics bugs that are hard to notice in development.
-(To avoid these issues, you could write a script that does the layering+shifting+tinting on the image files on your local computer, then ship the finished graphics.
-I haven't done this yet.)
+To avoid these issues, you could write a script that does the layering+shifting+tinting on the image files on your local computer, then ship the finished graphics; I haven't done this yet.
+For the specific issue with icon shadows, you can set `draw_background = true` on multiple layers, if they don't overlap.
+You can also add an additional back layer that's almost transparent, purely to draw larger background shadows.

-### Editing graphics

-I use GIMP to edit icon sprites.
-This is not my area of expertise so I can't offer much advice, besides that you should learn how to use layers, how to manipulate selections, and how to use the color tools.
+For icons of reflective things (like metal items or fluid drops), you can sometimes improve their appearance by splitting the icon into a base layer and a mostly-transparent highlights layer with the bright reflective parts.
+Then tint the base layer, and overlay it with the *untinted* highlights layer, so that the highlights are still white.

 ### AI-generating graphics

-I sometimes use Midjourney to generate icon sprites.
+You can use Midjourney to generate icon sprites.
 Unfortunately Midjourney is tuned to generate either realistic photographs of young women or generic fantasy cartoon slop, not Factorio-style sprites of industrial intermediates, so it may take some wrangling to get it to generate what you want.
 Once you've generated one good image, you can generate variations of it to use as [sprite variations](https://lua-api.factorio.com/latest/prototypes/ItemPrototype.html#pictures) for items.
-All of these images will require editing before use; some of the scripts in this repo (like `quarter_image.sh` and `transparent_background.sh`) were made specifically for this purpose.
+Ask for the sprites on a plain black background, and then edit them before use; some of the scripts in this repo (like `quarter_image.sh` and `transparent_background.sh`) were made specifically for this purpose.

 Gemini models are useful for adding things to images.
 For example, I used Gemini to make the condensing turbine graphics for Legendary Space Age, by editing the base-game's steam turbine graphics to add a lid over the turbine part.
 These models are currently bad at generating new images, but good at making edits.